When You Are Dismissed

 She smiled.
 “You’re tight.
 That’s why this will work.”

-“You’ll want to start here,” she said, sliding the list toward me.
+“You’ll want to start here.”
+She pushed the list toward me.

 “This will change everything.”